zst-embedded/stm32f103-bootloader/README.md

 #####Other improvements on the original Maple bootloader

 1. Smaller footprint - now fits within 8k
-2. Additional DFU AltID upload type was added, which allows the sketch to be loaded at 0x8002000 instead of 0x8005000
+2. Additional DFU AltID upload type was added, which allows the sketch to be loaded at 0x8002000

 ##### Building on Linux